 2. FIELD DEMONSTRATIONS.
 Visits for observation and instruction are made to health activities carried on in Nashville and in the immediate vicinity.
-This includes state, county and city health departments; maternal and infant hygiene clinics; tuberculosis sanatorium; and places of public utility, such as dairies, public water supply, sewage disposal plants, a meat packing plant and industrial establishments.
-A laboratory problem in the epidemiology of an infectious disease occupies two of these periods.
+This includes state, county and city health departments; maternal and infant hygiene clinics; tuberculosis sanatorium; and places of public utility, such as daries, public water supply, sewage disposal plants, a meat packing plant and industrial establishments.
+After each group of four demonstrations one period is devoted to a seminar in which certain students discuss important phases of the activities to which visits have been made.
+A laboratory problem in the epidemiology of an infectious disease occupies two of these period.